Terms of Service

 21.1 Upon termination of this Agreement, Coassemble will:

-21.8 pay the Fees for all Services completed.
+c) pay the Fees for all Services completed up until the date of termination.

 22 Dispute Resolution

-22.8 If the relevant Parties are unable to resolve the Dispute with 15 Business Days after receipt of the Dispute Notice, any Party involved in the Dispute may (by written notice to the other Parties) submit the Dispute to mediation administered by the Australian Commercial Disputes Centre (ACDC), with such mediation to be conducted:
+22.5 If the relevant Parties are unable to resolve the Dispute with 15 Business Days after receipt of the Dispute Notice, any Party involved in the Dispute may (by written notice to the other Parties):

 23.1 The Parties agree Coassemble may engage subcontractors to perform the Services on its behalf.